 What we have here are the remains of a steam powered saw mill, “Ångsågsverk” in Swedish.
-It was put up in the late 1800s as one of the first businesses to be established in the small community in northern Uppland where it's located.
+It was constructed in the late 1800s as one of the first businesses to be established in the community in northern Uppland where it's located.
 Besides sawing there was a carpentry shop as well as power planers.

 During the mill's life the Swedish pavilion for the 1929 World Exhibition in Barcelona was manufactured here.
 The pavilion's quirky tower (in fact a kind of beacon) was constructed in modules, then shipped to Barcelona and mounted on location.
 Later on, quite possibly after steam had gone out of fashion, a small scale manufacturing of wood products took place here.
 Likely in the the workshop building.
 Among the products were wooden Venetian blinds.